-hundreds of retailers and buy your license in person.
+hundreds of retailers or a CPW location and buy your license in person.

 Buy a leftover license online.

 To learn more about creating an account, or how to buy a hunting license in our new integrated purchasing system, please visit our online purchasing FAQs page.